fbpx

 • Make sure your pets are wearing up-to-date identification/ID tags.

-• Remember: it’s okay to comfort your dog to help them feel safe!
+• Remember: it’s okay to comfort your animal to help them feel safe!

 • Build them a safe space where they can retreat if frightened.